 To install an earbud case, insert each piece of the leather case onto either side of your wireless earbuds charging case.

 Wired headphones tend to have better sound quality, but wireless headphones tend to be more convenient.
 If you’re planning on using your headphones for professional or creative use, wired may be the way to go.
 If you’re a casual listener, wireless headphones provide more flexibility.

 Monitor or monitoring headphones are used to monitor and analyze sound.
 They don’t enhance or boost any parts of the audio quality.
 Pros use monitor headphones to hear the exact quality of what’s being recorded.

 Wearing headphones for too long can be dangerous, as it can expose you to unsafe levels of sound, which may lead to hearing loss.
 The World Health Organization advises to keep headphone and earbud volume to low levels and limit time spent engaged with them to make listening safe.

 For serious hi-fi fans, choosing the right studio monitor headphones is mandatory; the same goes for selecting earbud cases -- call them a shell for your pearls.
 We understand that sometimes our projects are only as good as the equipment they’re made on and we know that to live free, we can’t spend time worrying about whether our gadgets are safe.

 That’s why our creatives handpick Moment’s selection with creatives like you in mind.
+If you need help, just get in touch with our Gear Guides!
 Find the gear you need.
 Learn from the creatives you love.
 Only at Moment.